emilypx/appfair.github.io/index.md

 ### How can I change the category of my app in the **App Fair.app** catalog?

-The App Fair uses the information in your App's `Info.plist` to categorize the app in the catalog.
+App categorization is done using GitHub topics.

-### Where does the **App Fair.app** catalog get its information about apps?
+The various pre-existing topics ("appfair-games", "appfair-utilities", etc.) are used for specifying the category that the app will show up under.

-The catalog browser application uses the public GitHub API to list all the releases for the [appfair/App.git](https://github.com/appfair/App.git) project, which it cross-references with the list of forks for the organization information.
-Assets such as the localization information and icon for the app are retrieved from the releases assets.
+These tags must be mirrored in the `LSApplicationCategoryType` property of your app's `Info.plist` file, with the "appfair-" prefix being renamed to "public.app-category." (e.g., the "appfair-games" GitHub topic should be represented with the "public.app-category.games" value for the `LSApplicationCategoryType` key).

 ### Can I embed API keys for online services into my App Fair app?

 Any "secrets" that are included in your software, such as passwords and API keys, should be considered to be public information.
-The App Fair's "Source Transparency" requirement means that every piece of data that goes into the build process of your app will also be available to the users of the app.
+The App Fair's "Source Transparency" mandate means that every piece of data that goes into the build process of your app will also be available to the users of the app.
 The presents a problem for API keys and service passwords, since there is no way to "hide" them in your code.
 Sensitive information pushed to open-source repositories, such as GitHub OAuth tokens, personal access tokens, tokens from various cloud service providers, and unencrypted SSH private keys, are routinely scanned, and can be subject to automatic revocation by the organization that hosts the service.